fbielejec/fbielejec.github.io/_posts/2021-11-05-s3-website-hosting.md

 # <a name="intro"/> Introduction

 For the purposes of this blog post we will assume that we want to serve some static content from `view.spreadviz.org`.
-It will come in the form of a so-called Single Page Application (SPA), written in one of the the frameworks such as React or Reagent, and compiled to JS digestible by browsers.
+It will come in the form of a so-called Single Page Application (SPA), written in a frameworks such as React or Reagent, and compiled to JS digestible by browsers.

-We will host it on S3, set it up with SLL and caching using AWS edge servers (CloudFront).
+We will host it on S3, set it up with SLL and use caching powered by the AWS edge servers (CloudFront).
 Finally I will show you how to deploy new versions of the page, while invalidating the cache.

 # <a name="buckets"/> Create S3 buckets

-We start by creating two S3 buckets, one for the root (sub)domain `view.spreadviz.org` abnd one for the `www` subdomain.
+We start by creating two S3 buckets, one for the root (sub)domain `view.spreadviz.org` and one for the `www` subdomain.

 Navigate to AWS console for the [S3 service](https://s3.console.aws.amazon.com/s3).
 Create two buckets: